learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 ```

 Not _exactly_ the course listing as it scraped some other content as well - a
-great example how how tricky scraping can be - but we've still achieved
+great example how tricky scraping can be - but we've still achieved
 iteration!

 ### Operating on XML